- Lady O’Connor DLPatron

-Warren is currently a security and crisis management advisor to businesses and business leaders having spent a number of years as the Global Security Head for a major international industrial company.
+Warren was security and crisis management advisor to businesses and business leaders having spent a number of years as the Global Security Head for a major international industrial company.
 Previous he was a Surrey Detective Superintendent.
 During his long police career he led on drug partnership initiatives and was a member of the Surrey Drug Action Team, chairing its Drugs Availability Sub Committee.
-Warren currently chairs the Catalyst Finance, Remuneration and Investments Committee.

 Susan, a trustee since 2006, brings many years’ experience in senior operational and clinical management in NHS and Voluntary sector healthcare.
 Prior to this her work as a Community Nurse often brought her into situations where patients and families were dealing with additional issues with alcohol and drugs.
 She has seen how the specialised help provided by Catalyst and connected agencies can impact on improving the welfare of those they help.
 Susan represents the Trustees on the organisations’ Health & Safety Group.

 Elizabeth is a retired Senior Human Resources professional with many years experience of working in HR within local authorities and the civil service.
 She is particularly skilled in the areas of Pay & Reward, Equalities, Policy Development, Performance Monitoring and HR systems.